raulpedrotti/RFICs-designs/author_designs/README.md

-This folder includes the work that I developed as an author:
+# This folder includes the works that I developed as an author:

 **[1] A 915 MHz Active Inductor-Based Band-pass Filter for sub-GHz RF Receivers**